wp-plugins/flyzoo/readme.txt

 ###Live Support Features###

-Live support chat has proven itself essential to e-commerce by driving conversions and sales: [Flyzoo Live Chat](http://www.flyzoo.co) is must-have for your business!
+Live support chat has proven itself essential to increase conversions and sales.

 Meet your visitors, see where they came from and what page they are on: make customers happy and close more sales!